seqan/seqan/manual/source/Infrastructure/Manage/RepositoryStructure.rst

 .. note:: Header only library

-   Remember that SeqAn is a templat library that consists entirely of headers.
+   Remember that SeqAn is a template library that consists entirely of headers.
    No build steps are required for building the library and no shared objects will be created.

 manual